Gravitational Wave Astronomy With TianQin: Birth and growth of MBHs

 Figure~\ref{fig:roadmap} summarizes the parameter regions for BH seeding epochs (red), the areas explored by ground-based quasar surveys (orange), and recent JWST surveys (magenta).
 To further probe lower-mass BHs, which are presumed to be closer to the massive end of seed BH populations~\cite{Inayoshi_2020,Volonteri_2021}, space-borne GW interferometers such as TianQin and LISA will be crucial.
 The color contour in Figure~\ref{fig:roadmap} indicates the parameter spaces with a signal-to-noise ratio (SNR) $\geq 10$ for GW signals from binary BH mergers.
-These detectors are expected to reach the mass range of $\sim 10^{4-6}~M_\odot$ at these high redshifts with a sufficiently high SNR, providing invaluable insights into the early growth of BHs.
+These detectors are expected to reach the mass range of $\sim 10^{4-6}~M_\odot$ at these high redshifts with a sufficiently high SNR, providing invaluable insights into the early growth of BHs \cite{liu2025}.

-As of 2024, theoretical expectations on the merger rate of massive binary BHs remain poorly understood and uncertain by more than an order of magnitude~\cite{Barausse:2012fy,Ricarte_2018,Dayal_2019,Barausse_2020}.
+As of 2024, theoretical expectations on the merger rate of MBHBs remain poorly understood and uncertain by more than an order of magnitude~\cite{Barausse:2012fy,Ricarte_2018,Dayal_2019,Barausse_2020}.
 This uncertainty arises from the complexity and entanglement between various astrophysical processes that affect binary evolution from large galactic separations ($\sim $ kilo-parsec scales) to small scales within $\sim $ parsec scales, where GW emission accelerates the coalescence.
 The most stringent bottleneck, as discussed in \citet{lisa_2023}, is at large/intermediate scales (the potential ``last kilo-parsec problem'') for binaries embedded in gas-rich galactic nuclei.
-This is the regime expected for massive binary BHs in the TianQin and LISA detection windows.
+This is the regime expected for MBHBs in the TianQin and LISA detection windows.
 While simulations and semi-analytical work continue to refine their predictions with improved physical modeling and larger statistical samples, the ultimate answer will come from GW experiments \cite{Berczik:2020awp, Guo:2020qkf, Volonteri:2020wkx, Avramov:2021reg, Caramete:2022ijv, Liao:2022niz, Zhong:2023pjz}.
-Having TianQin and LISA collecting data and covering the mHz gravitational wave window would be highly valuable, as differences between various models for massive binary evolution can likely be assessed only with sufficient statistical data \cite{Ding:2019tjk, Padmanabhan:2020zxj, Shinohara:2021psq}.
+Having TianQin and LISA collecting data and covering the mHz GW window would be highly valuable, as differences between various models for massive binary evolution can likely be assessed only with sufficient statistical data \cite{Ding:2019tjk, Padmanabhan:2020zxj, Shinohara:2021psq}.